matryer/gae-records/readme.md

     husband := rel.GetRecordField("husband")
     wife := rel.GetRecordField("wife")

-### Creating sub-records

-NOTE: This functionality is still in design phase - it is not yet ready for use.

-    // create a People model
-    People := gaerecords.NewModel("People")

-    // people have many books
-    Books := People.HasMany("Books")

-    // create a new person
-    darwin := People.New()

-    // create a new book for darwin originOfSpecies := Books.New(darwin)

-    // save the book
-    originOfSpecies.Put()

-    //... and the person
-    darwin.Put()

 ### Working with pages of records

     // get three pages of people with 10 records on each page